 About us

-Prima Vista is the highlight of Tartu as UNESCO City of Literature; the festival has twice received the annual cultural prize of the City of Tartu as well as EFFE Label for 2015–2016 and 2019–2020.
+Prima Vista is the highlight of Tartu as UNESCO City of Literature; the festival has twice received the annual cultural prize of the City of Tartu as well as EFFE Label for 2015–2016, 2019–2020, and 2022-2023.
 Taking place in numerous places around the city and being open to different ideas and ways of cooperation, the festival has built a strong and growing network around it, collaborating with a number of institutions, organisations, and venues from educational and cultural institutions, bookshops, museums, cultural factories and community societies to cafés and shopping centres.

-Clarke, Wolf Biermann, Klaus-Peter Wolf, Olga Tokarczuk, and many others performing at the festival.
-Above all Prima Vista is dedicated to literature, to the written as well as the spoken word, but the festival programme also includes concerts and film nights, exhibitions and other forms of art which have connections with literature.
-Prima Vista is constantly seeking for new ways to introduce literary works, inspire writers and attract new audiences.
+The festival features many readings, presentations, lectures, workshops, and family events to bring together writers and readers and introduce various forms.
+For more than ten years, we have been honoured to have well-known authors like Umberto Eco, Yevgeni Grishkovetz, Sofi Oksanen, Bruce Sterling, Lyudmila Ulitskaya, John Cooper Clarke, Wolf Biermann, Klaus-Peter Wolf, Olga Tokarczuk, and many others performing at the festival.
+Above all, Prima Vista is dedicated to literature, the written and the spoken word.
+Still, the festival programme also includes concerts and film nights, exhibitions and other art forms that connect with literature.
+Prima Vista is constantly seeking new ways to introduce literary works, inspire writers and attract new audiences.